AdobeDocs/uxp-photoshop/src/pages/ps_reference/media/imaging.md

    * `layerID` | Number - ***Required***.
 The id of the target layer.
    * `kind` | String - Optional.
 The kind of mask to change.
 Only `"user"` is accepted at this time.
 The default value is `"user"`.
    * `imageData` | [PhotoshopImageData](#photoshopimagedata) - ***Required***.
 Value describing the mask data.
 This must be image data with a single component using the grayscale color model.
    * `replace` | Boolean - Optional.
 Describes how mask pixels are added.
-If true, then the exising mask in the layer is discarded before creating a new mask.
+If true, then the existing mask in the layer is discarded before creating a new mask.
 If false, then the new image data is placed into to the existing mask in the layer.
 The default value is true.
    * `targetBounds` | Object - Optional.
 The region where the pixels should be inserted.
 If the value is not provided, then pixels are inserted at the origin `(0, 0)`.
 The provided object must include the following values: `left`, `top`.
 (Dimension keys `width` and `height` are not used here.)
    * `commandName` | String - Optional.
 If provided, then this name is used when creating an entry in the history panel.